 You’ll get a big dose of inspiration right out of the gate, because you’ll have the community AND me to help keep your motivation up.
 Also, everything is EASY TO FIND in this course---gone are the days of trying to wade through DVD menus and fast-forwarding to try and find what you need.
 With the clear, easy-to-follow layouts, you’ll be able to progress through the course, mark off the lessons you’ve already completed, and easily find the individual steps by name since each will have its own mini-video!

 The individual modules are created in short, manageable bites of 5-10 minutes, so you can get some quick wins, even when you only have a short spell to dance.
 Quick wins = motivation, which helps you keep coming back.
 You’ll be able to pop in to the course (and watch the Zoom recordings) anytime that’s convenient for YOU.
-And remember, the course will be yours FOR LIFE, so even if you don’t get through everything during our two months together, it will be there for you whenever you need it.
+And remember, the course will be yours FOR LIFE, so even if you don’t get through everything during our time together, it will be there for you whenever you need it.

 You’ll get one module per week for each of the 8 weeks of the course.
 I’m doing it this way to protect your time, attention and focus AND so that I can provide personalized attention and instruction as you progress through the course.
 It also means you’ll have a bunch of other students doing the course at the same time as you, for support, inspiration, and community!
 At the end of the course, the material is yours to keep, so you can go back as much as you want, whenever you want!

 Yes!
 Module 1 is FULL of the foundational building blocks of the dance, and you can spend as much time on it as you want before moving on to the additional steps and sequences.
 I break it all down slowly and it’s organized according to individual steps, so you can go at your own pace, knowing that you have all the tools you need for beginning AND continuing your dance journey!